ImperialCollegeLondon/2020-07-13-Containers-Online/setup.md

 ## 3. SSH client

-All students should have an SSH client installed.
+All attendees should have an SSH client installed.
 SSH is a tool that allows us to connect to and use a remote computer as our own.
 Please follow the directions below to install an SSH client for your system.

 **Windows**

-You should have SSH available in Git Bash after you installed it according to the instructions above.
+Modern versions of Windows have SSH available in Powershell.
+You can test if it is available by typing `ssh --help` in Powershell.
+If it is installed, you should see some useful output.
+If it is not installed, you will get an error.
+If SSH is not available in Powershell, then you should install MobaXterm as described below.

 An alternative is to install MobaXterm from [http://mobaxterm.mobatek.net](http://mobaxterm.mobatek.net).
 You will want to get the Home edition (Installer edition).
 However, if Git Bash works, you do not need this.